 Whatever else you want to say about the Intelligence Community, operationally unsophisticated isn't accurate.
 Every major IC element separates mission leadership from enterprise leadership.
 The Director sets direction.
 The Deputy Director or a senior mission lead runs operations.
 The Executive Director or Agency Chief of Staff (the CAO, in corporate terms) runs the organization; budget, people, facilities, IT, security, business processes, all of it.

-That structure exists because the IC learned, the hard way and over decades, that you cannot ask the same leader to run the mission and build the machine that supports the mission.
+That structure exists because the IC learned, the hard way and over decades, that you cannot ask the same leader to run the mission and build the machine that supports it.
 The skill sets don't overlap.
-The time horizons don't overlap.
-Honestly, the temperaments don't overlap either.
+Neither do the time horizons, and honestly, neither do the temperaments.

 When I was the Staff Director for Mission Integration at ODNI, I wasn't deciding intelligence priorities.
 I was making sure the Directorate had the budget, the people, the processes, and the structure to execute whatever priorities leadership set.
 I represented the Directorate across the IC, DoD, and oversight bodies, and I managed the front office staff and the Chiefs of Staff across MI's components.
 That was a full-time job.
 It would have been impossible to do well if I'd also been responsible for mission execution.